matt-duyst/mapping-with-matt/_posts/2014-09-12-Starbucks.markdown

 ![Map GIS](/assets/images/Median-Income.png)

 This map denotes the median household income for the residents of Riverside County, coupled with the same 3-minute drive time, the Starbucks coffee shops locations, and the outlined highways.
 The range is between a low of $36,042 and a high of $188,077.
 Although the map shows a somewhat scattered representation of the median income block data, it can be roughly stated that the Southern region of Riverside County lies within the range of $70,000 and higher, while the central and Northern region of Riverside is between $36,000 to $70,000.
 The service area for each given Starbucks (joined with the census block data for total population size), allows for an interesting analysis of store placement: the largest bulk of Starbucks’ buyers fall within an income of less than roughly $75,000.
-This map mirrors the age group generalization — blocks with larger quantities of individuals aged 25-39 are also the blocks with higher incomes, and are likewise closer to a Starbucks coffee shop.
+This map mirrors the age group generalization — blocks with larger quantities of individuals aged 25-39 are also the blocks with higher incomes and are likewise closer to a Starbucks coffee shop.

 ![Placeholder](/assets/images/Pop-Density.png)